andreigue/andreigue.github.io/_posts/2026-02-03-trip-to-turkey.md

 Gyumri, Kars, Ani, Iğdır, Van, Akthamar Island, Bitlis, Muş, Yukarıyongalı (tiny Zaza village), Elâzığ, Harput, Malatya, Gürün, Kayseri, Ürgüp (Cappadocia), Gürün, Kemah Gorge, Erzincan, Erzurum, Kars, Akhalkalaki, Gyumri.

-I will not go into everything here, but I'll come notes about the trip:

-We had a driver take us to the Georgian-Turkish border
+The best way to get to Eastern Turkey from Armenia is by land, through the Georgian border.
+So we had our Armenian driver take us to the Georgian-Turkish border, from where a Turkish driver took us to Kars.

-We went through the armenian portion of Georgia, and I'll go on a little tangent about the Armenian portion of Georgia. [(Note 3)](#3)
+We went through the armenian portion of Georgia, and I'll go on a little tangent about the Armenian portion of Georgia.
+You can read if interested. [(Note 3)](#3)

 I was going to write the route and every interesting thing we saw, but I decided to focus on the history of some of the places, and notes for a future trip to Turkey [are left at the end](#a-potential-future-trip).